soniavaidya05/leakyemotions/README.md

 ### Getting started

-Agentarium uses the [poetry](https://python-poetry.org/) package manager to manage its dependencies.
+Sorrel uses the [poetry](https://python-poetry.org/) package manager to manage its dependencies.
 Start by running ```poetry --version``` in your terminal to make sure you have poetry installed.

 [!WARNING]
-If you do not have poetry, use ```pipx install poetry``` (not pip) to make sure you do not have poetry installed in the same environment that Agentarium is using.
+If you do not have poetry, use ```pipx install poetry``` (not pip) to make sure you do not have poetry installed in the same environment that Sorrel is using.
 See the [poetry](https://python-poetry.org/) documentation for more information and installation instructions.

-With poetry available, to install Agentarium as an user, run the following command:
+With poetry available, to install Sorrel as an user, run the following command:
 ```
 poetry install
 ```